Fed's Powell pledges patience, says easy policy appropriate

 But “even if that happens it will take substantial time...We want labor markets consistent with our assessment of maximum employment.
 That means all of the things,” Powell said in reference to hopes for not only a low unemployment rate but wage and job gains that flow to minorities and others often left out of the first stages of an economic rebound.

-“I want to be clear about this,” Powell said.
-Even when conditions do improve, “I expect that we will be patient.”
+“I want to be clear about this,” Powell said in anchoring the Fed’s promise to keep its near zero interest rates and monthly bondbuying intact.
+Even if prices jump as anticipated this spring, “I expect that we will be patient,” and not change monetary policies that need to remain supportive until the economy is “very far along the road to recovery,” Powell said.

-His comments, likely the last before a press conference on March 17 following the Fed’s next policy meeting, set aside concern that a recent move up in U.S. Treasury yields might spell trouble for the Fed as investors push up borrowing costs the central bank wants to keep low.
+His comments, likely the last before a press conference on March 17 following the Fed’s next policy meeting, set aside concern that a recent rise in U.S. Treasury yields might spell trouble for the Fed as investors push up borrowing costs the central bank wants to keep low for firms and families looking to finance major purchases and investments.

 While Powell said the increase was “notable and caught my attention,” he did not consider it a “disorderly” move, or one that pushed long-term rates so high the Fed might have to intervene in markets more forcefully to bring them down, such as by increasing its $120 billion in monthly bond purchases.